 - a statement for the authenticity and the veracity of the filed information affixed with the signature of the franchisor's legal representative and the franchisor's corporate seal; and

-- information regarding the execution, rescission, renewal and modification of franchise contracts within the proceeding year.
+- information regarding the execution, rescission, renewal and modification of franchise contracts within the preceding year.
 This information has to be updated by 31 March every year.

 In Moldova, the franchise agreement must be registered with the State Agency for the Protection of Industrial Property,62 which must be informed when the agreement has ended.63 The Law does not provide for any consequences in the event the parties do not register the franchise agreements with the Agency.
 'The franchise agreement is considered to be valid from the day it is signed or the day determined by the parties.'64 Thus the validity of the franchise agreement does not depend on its registration with the Agency.